GenomicsAotearoa/hts_workshop_mpi/level3/11-revision.md

 **Exercise 3.**

-Write a `slurm` script to execute your MiSeq filtering tool on one of the samples in your `1_Raw_data` folder.
+Write a `slurm` script to perform quality filtering on one of the MiSeq or MinION samples (or both) in your `1_Raw_data` folder.
 You can use the following `slurm` template to begin your file:

 ```bash
 #!/bin/bash -e